mongodb/docs/source/includes/drivers_connect.rst

     #     The MongoClient instance below is a connection *pool* -- which
     #     means per application you typically only need one instance.
 The
     #     instance is then shared across operations whenever possible.
     #
-    #     The close statement used below is to ensure that your script
-    #     does not leave connections open while you get acquainted with
-    #     coding to MongoDB.
-    #
     #     .. code-block:: sh
     #